Discreet Confidential Consultation (213) 374-3952

 Sexual Assault in the Workplace

-Usually, we see this concept of sexual assault in the workplace where someone is claiming they were sexually assaulted and just using the term broadly as an umbrella to say that somebody was doing something inappropriate to them, and it had sexual connotations behind it.
+Usually, we see this concept of sexual assault in the workplace, where someone is claiming they were sexually assaulted and just using the term broadly as an umbrella to say that somebody was doing something inappropriate to them, and it had sexual connotations behind it.

 But the crime comes in when somebody is sexually touching another person, and then they can call the police, and the police can arrest that person for touching them or another party in a sexual manner.
-This is where the crucial role of legal representation comes into play, providing support and guidance during such a distressing time.
+This is where the crucial role of legal representation comes into play, providing unwavering support and expert guidance during such a distressing time.

 So, when I hear the term sexual assault, I think this sounds like some civil suit where somebody is doing inappropriate things to other people in the workplace or, of course, even outside the workplace.